annkissam/rummage_ecto/README.md

 **NOTE: Rummage is not like Ransack, and doesn't intend to be either.
 It doesn't add functions based on search params.
 If you'd like to have that for a model, you can always configure Rummage to use your Search module for that model.
-This is why Rumamge has been made configurable.**
+This is why Rummage has been made configurable.**

 ## Installation